 Maecenas sed diam eget risus varius blandit sit amet non magna.
 Etiam porta sem malesuada magna mollis euismod.
 Vivamus sagittis lacus vel augue laoreet rutrum faucibus dolor auctor.
 Duis mollis, est non commodo luctus, nisi erat porttitor ligula, eget lacinia odio sem nec elit.
 Cum sociis natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.

-Named a “Young Designer to Watch” by Live Design Magazine, and a winner of the NYFringe Excellence Award for Best Video Design, I focus on new and experimental uses of video and sculpted spaces in performance.
+I focus on new and experimental uses of video and sculpted spaces in performance.

 As a visual storyteller, I strive to integrate design and action and thrive on intense collaboration.
 Scenery needs to be more than just a backdrop setting time and place, and video in performance has so much potential to activate the theatrical reality in a completely new way.
 I tend to make my first moves into a design through tactile points of entry by finding textures and materials that have emotional resonance, then carving out volume and finding metaphor.

 Video in performance has widened the door for exploration of psychological arcs and character in addition to being able to manipulate our perceptions of time and space.
 The possibilities for video to defy expectations and radically alter point of view are exciting and still very new.
-I am interested in exploring video as character, as a physical being in the room, in active dialogue with the set, costumes, lights and performers.
+I am interested in exploring video as character, as a physical being in the room, in active dialogue with the set, costumes, lights and especially the performers.
 Exploring alternative projection surfaces or emissive sources.
 Opening up the live environment with the toolkit of expressive cinematic techniques.
 How does a digital image live in the space; what relationship does it have to the characters; how is it a character itself?